unjs/nitro/docs/content/1.deploy/20.providers/vercel.md

-# Vercel
+---

-Deploy Nitro apps to Vercel.
+description: 'Deploy Nitro apps to Vercel.'
+---

 **Preset:** `vercel` ([switch to this preset](/deploy/#changing-the-deployment-preset))